Kansas Day at the Museum - Activities

 Take a step back in time as you learn about the low-tech life of the past.
 Try your hand at weaving on a loom, examine a flute made by an American Indian craftsman, or feel wool as you card it for spinning.
 Talk to an American Indian flute maker.
 Watch wood carvers turn a piece of wood into something exciting.
 Duck as an airplane buzzes over head.
 Weave strips of wood with a basket maker.
-Demonstrators will share their skills in making baskets, making wooden flutes, spinning yarn, knitting, weaving, flying model airplanes, rope making, wood carving, sewing and quilting.
+Demonstrators will share their skills in basket making, American Indian flute making, spinning yarn, knitting, weaving, flying model airplanes, rope making, wood carving, sewing and quilting.

-You won't want to miss the opportunity to touch a bison bladder "water bottle", try on a Civil War uniform, examine a candle mold, or sit in a train seat once occupied by a cowboy moving cattle across Kansas.
-These experiences and more are waiting for you at the gallery carts in the museum gallery.
+You won't want to miss the opportunity to touch a bison bladder "water bottle", try on a Civil War uniform, or examine a candle mold.
+These experiences, and many more, are waiting for you at the learning carts in the museum gallery.

 Return to Kansas Day at the Museum 2016